xStarbound/xStarbound/README.md

   - Shipworld repacking is client-side; celestial world repacking is server-side.
   - Disable this automatic repacking by adding `"disableRepacking": true` to `xclient.config` or `xserver.config`.
 - Various UI modding callbacks and tweaks by @grbr404, @WasabiRaptor and @Novaenia.
 - Additional Lua callbacks to make player characters fully scriptable, just like NPCs!
 By @fezzedone.
+As of v4.5.3, this now includes `songbook` bindings (for controlling musical instruments) in generic player scripts (from OpenStarbound, by @novaenia).
 - The UI scale can now be adjusted in the graphics settings dialogue, complete with configurable keybinds and support for fractional scales (@fezzedone).
 There are also keybinds for changing the in-game camera zoom (@novaenia).
 Both the UI scale and zoom level are scriptable (@fezzedone).
 UI scaling mods are no longer needed (and in fact no longer do anything) in xStarbound!
 - Chat message history is now saved to `messages.json` in your storage directory instead of being reset on every disconnection (@fezzedone).
 Use the new `/clear` command on xClient to clear the chat history instead.
 - Inventory and action bar expansion (or reduction) mods are now fully compatible with vanilla multiplayer with no changes needed on the mod's part.
 Additionally, these mods can now be safely added or removed without item loss or crashes as long as characters are loaded in xStarbound.
 Added by @WasabiRaptor and @fezzedone.